By: Marilyn L. Davis

 Send a guest submission with The Library Stacks at Two Drops of Ink in the subject line to email@example.com.

-Thanks, and I look forward to more inspiring and educating books about the craft and art of writing.
+Thanks, and I look forward to more inspiring books about the art and craft of writing.